The Meaning of Life: 10 Popular Answers (That Don't Fully Work)

 “Just live” as an answer to meaning in life is like a participation trophy.
-It’s inoffensive…but meaningless.
-It won’t hurt anybody’s feelings, but it doesn’t move the ball down the field.
+It’s inoffensive, it markets well to a broad audience, and it's meaningless.
+It won’t hurt anybody’s feelings, but it just doesn’t move the ball down the field.
 It doesn’t help us understand (or live) any better.
+At all.

 “Just live!” is great, so long as everything is peachy.